CompVis/stable-diffusion/README.md

 # Modified evolutionary version.

-Install as usual (below).
+1. Install StableDiffusion as usual, plus a few more stuff.
+Basically:

+conda env create -f environment.yaml conda activate ldm    # you can change that name in the environment.yaml file... conda install pytorch torchvision -c pytorch pip install transformers diffusers invisible-watermark pip install pygame pip install -e .

-Then use the "pipeline_stable_diffusion.py" in lieu of the original pipeline_stable_diffusion.py found at
+2. Then use the file "pipeline_stable_diffusion.py" in lieu of the original pipeline_stable_diffusion.py found at
 << python -c "import diffusers ; print(diffusers.__file__)" >>.
+This is done as follows:
+cp pipeline_stable_diffusion.py <<that_directory>>/pipeline_stable_diffusion.py

-Then edit the prompt in multi_minisd.sh.
+3. Then edit the prompt in minisd.py, and possibly other variables.
-Then
- ./multi_minisd.sh

-and follow requests.
-The code is not very user-friendly, if there are users I'll do better.

-Scripts:
-- archimulti_minisd.sh  runs a selection of prompts, for testing purpose.
-- edit.sh               will not work on your install: this is a convenience script for editing the code inside the conda environment, you have to update the path.
-- inoculate_evo_sd.sh   same as multi_minisd.sh, but not from scratch.
-You have to check the code for understanding, or ping me.
-- minisd.sh             runs stable diffusion,
-- multi_minisd.sh       main script.
-Run stable diffusion multiple times, and asks for your feedback.
-- multiminisd.sh:       run plenty of tests with various genetic methods.
-Used for tuning.
-Takes forever to run.
-- view_history.sh:      view what is in progress and put the last generated images in a single output.png
+Then run << python minisd.py >>.

 # Stable Diffusion